Malaysia makes AstraZeneca COVID-19 vaccine optional amid safety fears

-KUALA LUMPUR (Reuters) - Malaysia will begin a parallel COVID-19 innoculation programme this week for people who chose to receive the AstraZeneca vaccine, after it was removed from an ongoing rollout due to public fears over its safety, a minister said on Monday.
+Malaysia will begin a parallel COVID-19 innoculation programme this week for people who chose to receive the AstraZeneca (AZN.L) vaccine, after it was removed from an ongoing rollout due to public fears over its safety, a minister said on Monday.

 Reports of possible links to very rare blood clots have dented confidence in the shot in Malaysia and elsewhere.